asyncapi/website/pages/blog/2023-summary.md

 ### Google Analytics

-The pageviews on the AsyncAPI website increased significantly over the past year.
+AsyncAPI website sessions and unique user have increased significantly over the past year.
 Our major contributor to these metrics comes from docs, and we expect to see more in the coming year as people want to know more about the AsyncAPI v3.

 <Figure
   src="/img/posts/2023-summary/google-analytics.webp"